roemeren/GettingAndCleaningDataCourseProject/CodeBook.md

 #### Step 5: Creation of second tidy data set
 Using the `dplyr` package the `dataExtract` data frame is grouped per subject and per activity after which the average is calculated for each of the `subject/activity` combinations and for each extracted feature column.

 The resulting data frame `dataTidy` contains 180 rows (corresponding to the number of unique `subject/activity` combinations) and 68 columns (corresponding to the 68 columns from `dataExtract`).
 The rows are automatically sorted by increasing values of `subject`and `activity`.
-Since the data frame already satisfies the conditions of a tidy data set no additionally tidying operations are needed.
+Since the data frame already satisfies the conditions of a tidy data set no additional tidying operations are needed.

 Finally `dataTidy` is exported to a space-separated text file `tidy_data.txt`.